 Amanda worked in the Schools Library Service and the Guille-Allès Library before becoming Chief Librarian of the Priaulx Library in 2005.
 Working daily with Guernsey's cultural heritage is her dream job.

-Amanda wrote a history of Guernsey newspapers for her Masters degree in 1995, published Guernsey Through Time in 2014 and is working on Secret Guernsey, due for publication in 2015.
+Amanda wrote a history of Guernsey newspapers for her Masters degree in 1995, published Guernsey Through Time in 2014 and Secret Guernsey in 2015.

 Sue Laker, BA (Hons), Dip.
 Lib., CMS, MCLIPsue.firstname.lastname@example.org